MarkBorazio/AndroidBuddy/README.md

 - MacOS 13.5 or higher
 - Xcode 15 or higher

-Simply clone the repo and open it in Xcode.
+Simply clone the repository and open it in Xcode.
 The only dependency in this app is ADB, which is bundled statically, so Xcode should be able to run things without an issue.

-This app is built using the SwiftUI and Combine frameworks.
+This app is built using Apple's SwiftUI and Combine frameworks.